Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 We'll talk a little bit more about greenhouses and the honor flight where a cop key is greenhouse on location.

-The title of all show on the civic media ready to work.
+The title of all show on the civic media.

-Welcome back to the title ball show on the civic media ready to work.
+Pursuing truth wherever it may lead and having fun doing it, welcome back to the title ball show on the Civic Media ready to work.

-We are alive on location at copkeys greenhouse in the town of Dunn just outside the city of Oregon, which is just south.
+We are live on location at Copkey's greenhouse in the town of Dunn just outside the city of Oregon, which is just south

 Absolutely.

-Glad to have you along here from Kopkes.
+Glad to have you along here from Copkeys.

-Thanks for being the sponsor of Civic Media.
+Thanks for being a sponsor of Civic Media.

-That to me is such a big thing.
+That to me is such a big thing because.

 People can go to a lot of different places to buy plants these days, but it's a rarity when you could go and A, have friendly and quick customer service, but knowledgeable customer service.